yonglehou/Conduit/readme.md

 # Conduit
-Conduit is a framework for developing distributed EDA (Event Driven Architecture) based services on top of an ESB (Enterprise Service Bus).
-ESB's are common in large scale systems and Conduit tries to provide a framework to easily build distributed services.
+Conduit is a framework for developing distributed services.
+The goal of Conduit is to make decoupled services a breeze and does so by promoting an Event Driven Architecture (EDA).

+The design principals behind Conduit are:

+* An event based protocol layer on top of an Enterprise Service Bus (ESB).
+* Decoupling services should be simple.
+* Writing event driven services should be simple.
+* Service discovery.
+* Give you a foundation for writing services that can easily scale out for capacity growth and resiliency.
+* Provide a default easy to use service bus and queue technology but allow any service bus and queue implementation to sit underneath.

 Conduit allows you to write components which participate on a distributed network and provides the ability to publish and subscribe messages in the form of commands/queries/events.
 Since Conduit is